rfeinman/pyBPL/README.md

 use case (see Lake et al. 2015 "Human-level concept learning through probabilistic program induction" and the [original BPL repository](https://github.com/brendenlake/BPL)).

-*NOTE:* This is a work in progress.
-Not yet fully operational.

 ## Setup